Forossa

 Though we encounter him as a severed head and the rest, Vengarl was once a brave warrior of notable fame, or perhaps infamy.
 Despite being on the same side, even the Lion Knights dared not to stand near the mad warrior.
 This was because the knight behaved like a wild beast on the battlefield, which wasn’t helped by his helmet being made to resemble one — not to mention him wearing bear skin as a shawl.
 But for a man who knew only fighting for his entire life, he threw his all into it.
 That fiendish ferocity made him exceptionally strong, as his thick and heavy sword demonstrates.
 According to the Red Rust Sword’s description, it was originally part of a trial of strength, meaning that it wasn’t designed to actually serve as a weapon but challenge knights to try even lifting it.
 Vengarl, however, wielded it with ease and thereby made it his weapon of choice.
 Given that there is also a Red Rust Scimitar with the same description, this may have been done with several trial swords.
 He also engraved the number of heads he has taken in battle on the face of his Rest Rust Shield, which likely helped to intimidate foes as much as entertain Vengarl.
 Based on the etchings, the count is at least thirty.

-Armor of the brave warrior of Forozza, Vangar.
+Armor of Vangar, brave warrior of Forossa.

 If all of this and his Japanese name Vangar (ヴァンガル) in obvious reference to the English “vanguard” (ヴァンガード) is any indication, Vengarl wreaked absolute havoc on the front lines in whatever battle he entered.
 Among his opponents were apparently magic knights of Mirrah since he sells their spell Magic Barrier — a spoil looted from his victims.
 He also seems to have made use of both Golden Pine Resin and Lightning Urns, reinforcing the notion that Forossa worshiped Gwyn’s firstborn and thus had access to the sun god’s power; it must have been incredibly useful for battling armored opponents.
 The fact that Vengarl even sells Destructive Greatarrows may further imply that he wasn’t above destroying an opponent’s armor outright from a distance, but he neither sells nor uses a bow in-game.
 Regardless, the knight had the size, strength, and courage to become a hero like Lothian and Gordin.
 He would also be the last brave warrior that Forossa ever produced.